 Look out for our newsletters in your inbox soon.

 Cripple Creek, just west of Pike’s Peak is famous for its old-fashioned Christmas celebration that begins with the Gold Camp Christmas Holiday Headframe Lighting.
 There will be dazzling light displays throughout the area, and activities that take place all month long.
 Skate around the Christmas Tree, roast marshmallows on the open fire and sip hot cocoa or cider to ward off the chill.
-The Christmas Parade is a highlight with appearances from Santa, while the historic Butte Theater always puts on a fabulous melodrama for the season, with this year featuring “Mountain Holiday.”
+The Christmas Parade is a highlight with appearances from Santa, while the historic Butte Theater always puts on a fabulous melodrama for the season.

 There are plenty of things to do in America’s highest elevation town: Leadville.
 Around the holidays, this Victorian city is pretty much guaranteed to be covered with a blanket of snow, which makes for great, affordable skiing at nearby Ski Cooper as well as picture-postcard scenes with all the twinkling lights and Mount Elbert in the background.
 Visitors can also watch Santa and Mrs. Claus travel down the main street followed by a parade of colorful floats accompanied by holiday music.
 Within the city’s 70-square-block downtown, designated a National Historic Landmark of Victorian Architecture, you’ll find many unique shops to pick up holiday gifts as well.

-Durango is often named among America’s Top 10 Christmas Towns, which makes it impossible to leave this southwestern Colorado city off the list.
+Durango is often named among Colorado’s top Christmas towns, which makes it impossible to leave this southwestern Colorado city off the list.
 Hop aboard the magical Polar Express train ride, hosted by the Durango & Silverton Narrow Gauge Railroad for a journey to the “North Pole,” which brings the award-winning The Polar Express book and movie to life, complete with Santa, his elves and many of your favorite characters.
 Throughout December, the town is filled with festive music, holidays lights and puts on a variety of Christmas events.
-Just north of town at Puragatory Resort, you can enjoy snowboarding, skiing and other popular winter sports.
+Just north of town at Purgatory Resort, you can enjoy snowboarding, skiing and other popular winter sports.

 Breckenridge is a world-renowned ski town, and over the holidays it becomes one of the most magnificent Victorian-style Christmas towns.
 Look forward to sing-along carols while sipping hot cocoa paired at the mountainside Christmas Tree lighting ceremony, watching the Holiday Dog Parade for lots of four-legged adorableness, all in a scene that feels as if you’ve stepped into an old-fashioned holiday painting.
 It begins with the Lighting of Breckenridge on the first weekend in December, which includes the Race of the Santas, with hundreds of red-clad elves taking to the streets.